webarch-coop/ansible-role-mailcatcher/README.md

 php_admin_value[sendmail_from] = www-data@example.org
 ```

-If you want to intercept all mail sent to the `localhost` on port 25 and any email sent via `/usr/sbin/sendmail` then you will want to install msmtp.
+If you want to intercept all mail sent to the `localhost` on port 25 and any email sent via `/usr/sbin/sendmail` then you will want to install `msmtp-mta`.

 Note that this role doesn't create a user account for the `mailcatcher_user` or a reverse proxy for Mailcatcher.

 The following [defaults](defaults/main.yml) are defined:

 | Variable name                    | Default value                      | Comment                                                                                                                                                                                             |
 |----------------------------------|------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|